Liketodev3/study/readme.txt

     Bug-#047294-Timezone translations manageable from admin
     Bug-#047308-If teaching language not update, removed popup for update price Bug-#047908: Cancel Reschedule email template changes
+    Suggestion-#047951: FAQ page with html content to add links and styling

 ---------------------